by Bill Nugent

 Many preachers of the sinless perfection message deny the fact that the soul of the believer still has a sin nature.
 I counter the errors of this lopsided view in my article titled “The Perfection Message.”
 You may contact me for a free copy.

 Romans chapter six tells of the glory of the present sinless state of our reborn human spirit but Romans seven tells of the present state of the soul of the believer.
 In Romans seven Paul gives a personal testimony of his struggle against sin.

 Paul, a commissioned apostle, tells of his struggle against “the law of sin which is in my members” (Rom.
 7:23).
-He even goes so far as to say “I am carnal, sold under sin” (Rom.
+Paul even goes so far as to say “I am carnal, sold under sin” (Rom.
 7:14).
 Romans seven seems to almost contradict the glorious freedom described in Romans chapter six.

-There is of course no contradiction when we realize that Romans six describes the state of the believer’s spirit and Romans seven describes the state of the soul which is still partially bound by sin and is being saved.
+There is of course no contradiction when we realize that Romans six describes the state of the believer’s spirit and Romans seven describes the state of the believer’s soul which is still partially bound by sin and is being saved.

 Romans chapter eight goes on to describe the future resurrection of the body in which the believer’s body will be totally free from sin.

 Salvation is past tense for the believer’s spirit, present tense for the believer’s soul and future tense for the believer’s body.

 To again affirm that the believer’s spirit is fully, experientially righteous let us take a look at First John 3:9 which says “No one who is born of God practices sin, because His seed abides in him; and he cannot sin, because he is born of God.”
 The reborn spirit of the believer does not practice sin but the soul of the believer does practice sin.
 First John 3:9 is describing the reborn spirit of the believer in Christ.